 NET JRF – Eligibility Criteria

 NET JRF score is used by the candidates to get admitted into M.Phil./PhD degree courses to undertake research activities.
-Only after getting registered in any recognised institute for M.Phil./PhD, the candidates receive financial assistance under JRF scheme.
-So, to be eligible for UGC NET JRF exam, the aspiring applicants need to fulfil certain eligibility conditions.
+Only after getting registered in any recognised institute for M.Phil./PhD, do the candidates receive financial assistance under the JRF scheme.
+So, to be eligible for the UGC NET JRF exam, aspiring applicants need to fulfil certain eligibility conditions.
 Given below is the detailed account of eligibility criteria required to pursue JRF and SRF.

-- The applicants must have completed master’s degree or equivalent with at least 55% marks (without rounding off) in Humanities (including languages) and Social Science, Computer Science and Applications, Electronic Science, etc., from UGC-recognised universities/institutions.
+- The applicants must have completed a master’s degree or equivalent with at least 55% marks (without rounding off) in Humanities (including languages) and Social Science, Computer Science and Applications, Electronic Science, etc., from UGC-recognised universities/institutions.

 - The candidates belonging to reserved categories like SC, ST, OBC and PwD are eligible for 5% relaxation in marks (without rounding off).

 - The applicants who have appeared for the final exam of master’s degree or equivalent course are eligible for provisional admittance.
 These candidates are considered for the award of JRF only after passing the exam with a minimum of 55% (50% for reserved category students).
-The candidates must complete their master’s degree within two years from the date of UGC NET result with the required percentage of marks, failing which leads to the disqualification of the candidates.
+The candidates must complete their master’s degree within two years from the date of the UGC NET result with the required percentage of marks, failing which leads to the disqualification of the candidates.

 - The candidates belonging to the transgender category are eligible to draw the same relaxation as is available to SC/ST/OBC/PwD candidates.

 - Those PhD degree holders who passed their master’s degree by 19th September 1991 (irrespective of the date of declaration of result) get a relaxation of 5% in total marks.